Ear Cosmetic Plastic Surgery

 How much does ear surgery cost?

 The cost of your ear surgery (otoplasty) covers Dr. Vinyard’s professional, facility, and anesthesia fees (if applicable).
 This also includes office visits such as your initial consultation, pre-operative visits, and follow-up appointments for cosmetic procedures.
-If your surgery is covered by insurance, you will also be responsible for any co-pays that your insurance policy determines.

 Do I have to go into the hospital?

 The length, approach, and cost vary with each person’s anatomy and level of injury if trauma is involved.
 The correction of prominent ears and cupped ears are usually performed under general anesthesia.
 Traumatic injuries requiring repair can vary in severity and treatment approach.
 It could be as simple as a repair with sutures in the office using local anesthesia to a very involved ear reconstruction in the operating room requiring several stages and possibly cartilage from another part of the body.
-Traumatic injuries to the ears are usually covered by insurance.

 Will the results of ear surgery last?